Move-In-Certified Seller Inspection

 Move-In Certified Home Inspection Pricing

-We charge $450 for our Home Inspection.
-The fee is due on the day and time of the inspection and can be paid in cash, credit card, Apple Pay, Android Pay or INTERAC Flash.
+We charge $450 for our Home Inspection ($250 for a condo).
+The fee is due on the day and time of the inspection and can be paid in cash, credit card, Apple Pay, Android Pay or EFT.
 HST is extra.